-We take a look at On-Site Acquisition, and how it can help to build a strong email database.
+We take a look at email acquisition, and how it can help to build a strong email database.

 The exact value may vary between different businesses, but there’s no doubt that the email addresses of site visitors are important for retailers.
 So how can e-commerce sites encourage people to sign up?